Box Shield now scans and classifies files automatically based on content

 Then Shield can enforce access controls, such as restricting downloads or limiting the sharing of links to folders.

 The launch fits into a broader trend that has seen automation infiltrate the cybersecurity sphere.
 However, it also comes at a time when more people are working from home due to the COVID-19 crisis, leading to a greater risk of external and internal threats across businesses.
-Box said that in June alone, Shield was used 8 million times to block shared link access to classified files, and prevented nearly one million classified file downloads.
+Box said that in June alone, Shield was used 8 million times to block shared link access to classified files, and prevented nearly 1 million classified file downloads.